rule

 Text 28

-The honorable king [Parîkchit] said: 'How can that realm have this quality or for what reason, o mighty one, took this place, this is what I very much would like to see you deliberate about.'
+The honorable king [Parîkchit] said: 'How can that realm have this quality?
+How came this about, oh mighty one?
+We would very much like to hear you deliberate about this.'

 Text 29

 S'rî S'uka answered: 'Once upon a time gathered the great saints to see the Lord of the Mountain, S'iva, there in that forest; being the very best in the vow having cleared the darkness of each direction they so arrived there.
+(Vedabase)

 Text 30

+Ambikâ [Durgâ], who sat naked on her husband's lap, was most ashamed when she saw them.
+She quickly got up and covered her breasts.

 Ambikâ [Durgâ] naked on her husband's lap was very ashamed when she saw them and quickly got up covering her breasts.

-Ambikâ [Durgâ] naked on her husbands lap was very ashamed when she saw them and quickly got up covering her breasts.
 (Vedabase)

 Text 31